What does Albert mean?

-Albert is a very popular first name for men (#54 out of 1220) and also a very popular surname or last name for all people (#899 out of 88799).
-(1990 U.S. Census)
+Albert is a very popular first name for males (#54 out of 1220, Top 4%) and also a very popular surname for both adults and children (#1028 out of 150436, Top 1%).
+(2000 U.S. Census)

 Albert reached its top rank of #16 in the U.S. during 1900-1909, and is presently at #440.
 (2015 Birth Statistics)